Will Benson Preview, Player Props: Reds vs. Angels

-On Monday, Will Benson (.375 slugging percentage in past 10 games, with no home runs) and the Cincinnati Reds play the Los Angeles Angels, whose starting pitcher will be Lucas Giolito.
+On Tuesday, Will Benson (.375 slugging percentage in past 10 games, with zero home runs) and the Cincinnati Reds face the Los Angeles Angels, whose starting pitcher will be Lucas Giolito.
 First pitch is at 9:38 PM ET.

-In his last game he had a hitless showing (0-for-2) against the Blue Jays.
+He had a hitless showing in his last game (0-for-2) against the Blue Jays.

 Will Benson Game Info & Props vs. the Angels